3.1 Introduction

 regulations that may affect the financial statements and related disclosures (e.g.,

-presented to reflect the public-entity accounting principles and additional SEC
+the public-entity accounting principles and additional SEC disclosure requirements.

-disclosure requirements.
-In addition, audits for a private company are subject to
+In addition, audits for a private company are subject to the auditing standards

-6 for discussion of audit considerations under a PCAOB audit compared
+discussion of audit considerations under a PCAOB audit compared with an AICPA

 Adopting public-entity U.S. GAAP and providing SEC-required disclosures do not